Early Reading and Phonics at Wynyard

 The Phonics Screening Check

-The Phonics Screening Check usually takes place at the beginning of June when children are in Year 1.
-This check consists of 40 words that children have to blend and read.
-If your child is unsuccessful at passing the phonics screening check in Year 1, they have another opportunity to take the test in Year 2.
+Phonics screening tests take place when the children are in Year 1.
+This usually happens at the beginning of June and consists of 40 words that children have to blend and read.
+Some words the children are to blend and read are ‘real’ words while other are non-sense words.
+Children will have had many opportunities during their RWInc lessons to practise reading similar non-sense words.
+The pass rate is usually around 32 or 33 out of 40 but this can differ year to year.
+If your child is unsuccessful at passing the phonics screening test in Year 1, they have another opportunity to take the test in Year 2.

 What is the phonics screening check?